sdnds-tw/awesome-sdn/README.md

 - [Lagopus](https://lagopus.github.io) - A high-performance software OpenFlow 1.3 switch.
 - [LINC-Switch](https://github.com/FlowForwarding/LINC-Switch) - A pure OpenFlow software switch written in Erlang
 - [snabbswitch](https://github.com/SnabbCo/snabbswitch) - An open source virtualized Ethernet networking stack.

+# Network Virtualization

+- [FlowVisor](https://github.com/opennetworkinglab/flowvisor) - An OpenFlow controller that acts as a hypervisor/proxy between a switch and multiple controllers.
+Can slice multiple switches in parallel, effectively slicing a network.
+- [OpenVirtex](https://github.com/opennetworkinglab/OpenVirteX) - A network hypervisor that can create multiple virtual and programmable networks on top of a single physical infrastructure.

 # Protocol